MuHussain31/SmartQueueSystem/README.md

 # Smart Queue Management System

 ## 1. Project Overview
 This is a full-stack web application designed to manage queues efficiently.
-Built using the **MERN Stack (MongoDB, Express, React, Node.js)**, this system allows users to join queues virtually and allows administrators to manage customer flow in real-time.
+It allows users to join a queue, track their status in real-time, and helps administrators manage service flow.

 The application is fully containerized using **Docker** for easy deployment.